jamespro/jamespro/README.md

 ### Quick Takes

-- 🔭 I’m currently working on [Event Reg](https://github.com/jamespro/eventregi)
+- 🔭 I’m currently working on variations of event registration prototypes, such as [Event Reg](https://github.com/jamespro/eventregi)

-- 🌱 I’m currently learning React and Angular
+- 🌱 I’m currently learning React and Angular.
+(I'm sneaking in some machine learning/AI.)

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Open to chat about things related to MERN stack, though my background is PHP/MySQL/MSSQL.

 - ⚡ Fun fact: I prefer tabs to spaces, but I won't fight you about it.